-July 31, 2020
+Jul y 31, 2021

 Assets

-Cash and cash equivelents \$ 688,140
+Cash and cash equivelents \$ 709,406

-Grant Receivables 69,014
+Grant Receivables 147,763

+857,169

+Less: Board designated net assets 137,237

-Total financial assets and other resources available for ·
+Total financial assets and other resources available for

-expenditure within one year \$ 757,154
+expenditure within one year \$ 719,932

 The Organization has implemented significant cost reduction activities to improve cash liquidity.
 This includes reduction in staffing and other reoccurring expenses such as rent.
 Additionally, major donors have been donating directly to Nyaya Health Nepal which results in an equal amount of decrease in contributions and expenses.
 The Organization believes that the current cash on hand and the future contributions can fund operations for an additional twelve months.
 None of the financial assets are subject to donor or other contractual restrictions that make them unavailable for general expenditures within one year of the statement of financial position.